-The year is 2020.
+“The year is 2020.
 You and your friends were out celebrating an event at a bar and no one had a sober driver, but not to worry!
-You have an autonomous car that will safely drive itself back to your home while you’re curled up in the fetal position on the floorboards regretting the last few whisky sours.
+You have an autonomous car that will safely drive itself back to your home while you’re curled up in the fetal position on the floorboards regretting the last few drinks.
 Out of nowhere, police emergency lights go off, and your robot car comes to a stop.
 What’s the problem?
 The cloud of alcohol vapor from your breathing has filled the car and been detected by law enforcement’s high-tech laser beams.

 Yes, you read that right: lasers that detect alcohol vapor inside a closed vehicle.
 Much like the autonomous cars, these advanced alcohol detection devices have already been designed by a team of Polish researchers and are in the testing phases.
 According to a recent paper in the Journal of Applied Remote Sensing, the Institute of Optoelectronics at the Military University of Technology in Warsaw has successfully designed a system that can detect the presence of exhaled alcohol vapor in a passing car.
 The laser beam is projected at the vehicle using various detectors and reflecting mirrors.
 “The monitoring beam goes through the car two times,” during which point in time any alcohol vapor within the cabin of the car will absorb the laser beam.
 If the beam is absorbed, the machine then captures the license plate number of the vehicle and relays a message about the presence of alcohol vapor to law enforcement further away.

-This particular type of enforcement—stopping a vehicle without any evidence of traffic violations such as speeding, improper turns, etc.—is highly controversial.
+I certainly see issues with each of these, for example, a sober driver transporting intoxicated individuals or bypassing the button by using a remote-start.
+And what about people who are under the influence of drugs while driving?
+(Let’s not forget the attempts to make a marijuana breathalyzer.)
+What would happen if the vehicle detected alcohol?
+Would it prevent the car from starting or shut the car down mid drive?
+Would it relay alcohol information to the police and result in arrests without the police witnessing any traffic violations?
+This particular type of enforcement—such as stopping a vehicle without any evidence of violations like speeding, improper turns, etc.—is highly controversial and understandably so.
 Although our Supreme Court has determined that DUI checkpoints are lawful, there is a barrage of rules that have to accompany the checkpoints in order for them to be approved and not be a violation of your constitutional right to be free from unreasonable searches.
-The same rules would likely need to be developed if this alcohol detecting laser technology were adopted by law enforcement here in the United States.
+The same rules would likely need to be developed if this alcohol detecting automotive technology were mandated here in the United States.